Haoyuelll/tinker22_navigation/README.md

 *Note that*
 1. slam.launch will be called in nav.launch.
 2. The recording of ros bag and map file is not included in slam.launch
-3. Add map file with the option of `-load_static_map`
+3. Add map file with the option `-load_static_map`

 ## tinker_navigation
 Using cartographer for SLAM and teb_loacl_planner for planning.

-`./tinker_navigaition/config/navigation`: .yaml file of costmap and other planning parameters
+`./tinker_navigation/config/navigation`: .yaml file of costmap and other planning parameters
-`./tinker_navigaition/config/slam`: .lua & .rviz file for laser scan / camera pointcloud
+`./tinker_navigation/config/slam`: .lua & .rviz file for laser scan / camera pointcloud
-`./tinker_navigaition/lauch`: .launch file, acml.launch is abandoned
+`./tinker_navigation/lauch`: .launch file, acml.launch is abandoned
-`./tinker_navigaition/src` & `./tinker_navigaition/scripts`: codes for specific tasks
+`./tinker_navigation/src` & `./tinker_navigation/scripts`: codes for specific tasks

 ## tinker_description